scrapinghub/spidermon/docs/source/getting-started.rst

             SendTelegramMessageSpiderFinished,
         ]

-After enabling the action, you need to provide the `Telegram token`_ and `Recipients`_.
+After enabling the action, you need to provide the `Telegram bot token`_ and `Recipients`.
 You can learn more about how to create and configure a bot by following the steps on :ref:`configuring-telegram-bot`.
 Later, fill the required information in your `settings.py` as follows:

 .. code-block:: python